-As scientists and doctors continue to learn about it, more photophobia treatments and home remedies are brought to light (see what we did there?).
+Photophobia treatments and home remedies are brought more to light as scientists and doctors continue to learn more about light sensitivity.
 This article is intended to help you learn more about your options.

 If you have photophobia or excess sensitivity to light, chances are good that you’re frequently reminded of it by pain, squinting, tears, dryness, or spots appearing in your vision.
 The symptoms are both annoying and uncomfortable, and may even come with nausea, fatigue, and of course – migraine.